akhil189/ML-algorithms-from-scratch/README.md

 The modules are at [ml-algs](https://github.com/akhil189/ML-algorithms-from-scratch/tree/main/ml_algs)

+The following algorithms are implemented
+1. Linear Regression with Normal Equation, Batch, Mini-batch and Online Gradient Descent with l1, l2 regularizations.
+2. Logistic Regression
+3. Support Vector Machines (soft-margin dual-form)

 **Note: [This is work in progress]**

-1. Linear Regression with Normal Equation, Batch, Mini-batch and Online Gradient Descent